-Technology and scientific knowledge transfer enclose a set of actions aimed at facilitating commercial exploitation and social impact of research capabilities and out-comings achieved by R&D activities.
+Technology and scientific knowledge transfer enclose a set of actions aimed at facilitating commercial exploitation and the social impact of research capabilities and out-comings achieved by R&D activities.

 A suitable background for knowledge transfer is an innovation ecosystem and its effectiveness requires technology intelligence throughout the process.
 To identify risks, opportunities and potential collaboration synergies among scientific development and productive and social needs is the main goal of technology and knowledge transfer.

 Identification and Assessment

 Challenge: To be able to identify technology needs or evaluate technology potential for an innovative project.

 - Technology requests: identification of the problem and the technology needed.

 - Technology offers: the organisation offers its capacities and innovative technologies to solve other’s problems.

 Furthermore, when matching technology requests and offers it is important the technology assessment in the organization, whether it is developed internally or acquired externally.
 For this, technology intelligence and other tools are available to help to identify and to evaluate the technology.